adeblas12/adeblas12/README.md

-- 👋 Hi, I’m @adeblas12
+- 👋 Helloooo
-- 👀 I’m interested in learning and becoming better at problem solving, I enjoy coding and as a newbie I wish to develop my skills.
+- 👀 I’m interested in learning and becoming better at problem solving, I enjoy coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to train nn and cnn
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on prmoving the speed on which my nn is able to learn through it epochs.
 - 📫 How to reach me ...

 <!---